UPDATED JUL 14, 2020

-Not exactly an oasis, but CRAB Park is still worth a mention for its proximity to Gastown and waterfront views of the North Shore.
+Alright, so this place isn't exactly an oasis.
+But, it's worth a mention because of its proximity to Gastown and waterfront views of the North Shore.
 The park is tucked between the port’s huge orange cranes and the Waterfront SeaBus terminal — so, lots of industrial action to watch.
-The park’s acronym stands for “Create a Real Available Beach” and was meant to bring together diverse crowd — everyone from East Van fixie-riders to yuppie dog-walkers to people from Downtown Eastside who’ve come out to relax and enjoy the greenery.
+And, fun fact: the acronym stands for “Create a Real Available Beach” and was meant to bring together diverse crowds — everyone from East Van fixie-riders and yuppie dog-walkers to people from Downtown Eastside who’ve come out to relax and enjoy the greenery.

 The forest preserve is what separates Vancouver from UBC.
 And at over 2,000 acres, it’s by far the largest urban green space we’ve got.
 Head towards the university to explore the endless cycling, running, and horse trails, as well as the beaches that line it.